roll/run-py/README.rst

 Run
 ===
-Program to run methods from file.
+Run is program to run methods from files.

 Requirements
 ------------